 Needless to say, Ofcom’s introduction of text-to-switch has been a long time coming, and there is still work to be done.
 Research shows that inclusive mobile phone contracts still dominate the market, which leaves customers paying for more data than they need, and largely oblivious to the best available deal for their handsets.

 Bear in mind we enjoy unlimited music, TV, travel, food, even bank accounts, all at the click of our smartphone, and without the need to actually ‘own’ any of it.
-At Raylo, this is what we see as being the natural next step – the move away from needing to own your handset in the interests of having all the data you need and the handset you want to use at a lower cost.
+At Raylo, this is what we see as being the natural next step – the move away from needing to own your handset in the interests of having all the data you need and the handset you want to use at a lower cost and deliver the best iPhone contract deals.

 Combine this with the fact we’re spending more time than ever before on our smartphones (Generation Z spends almost 11 hours a day engaged with digital content), it’s high time there was a smarter, more convenient way to purchase what’s undeniably become our ‘digital best friend’.